Great Comet of 1744: Perihelion, "six tails"

 Sketch of the comet by de Chéseaux, showing the path of the comet in the sky and the comet having six tails.

 The comet reached perihelion about March 1, 1744, when it was 0.2 astronomical units from the Sun.
 At about this time it was bright enough to be observed in daylight with the naked eye.
 As it moved away from perihelion, a spectacular tail developed — extending well above the horizon while the comet's head remained invisible due to the morning twilight.
 In early March 1744, Chéseaux and several other observers reported an extremely unusual phenomenon — a 'fan' of six separate tails rose above the horizon.

 The tail structure was a puzzle to astronomers for many years.
 Although other comets had displayed multiple tails on occasion, the 1744 comet was unique in having six.
 It has been suggested that the 'fan' of tails was generated by as many as three active sources on the cometary nucleus, exposed in turn to solar radiation as the nucleus rotated.
 As each area is exposed to sunlight it becomes active and ejects material.
 The rotation period calculated by this method is 4.8±0.4 hours.

-It also has been proposed that the tail phenomenon was a very prominent example of the "dust striae" seen in the tails of some comets, such as Comet West and C/2006 P1 (McNaught).
+It also has been proposed that the tail phenomenon was a very prominent example of the "dust striae" seen in the tails of some comets, such as C/1975 V1 (West) and C/2006 P1 (McNaught).